Which industries are the most digital? How the digital leaders are already winning the digital race

 The Capgemini report looked at the industries in which the 391 companies operated, and analysed where each industry sits.

-Not surprisingly, the digerati is represented by high technology, and we can also see that retail and to some extent banking just sneak into the digerati category, due to their investment in online and mobile banking coupled with the back-office processes to support this.
+Not surprisingly, the digerati are represented by high technology, and we can also see that retail and to some extent banking just sneak into the digerati category, due to their investment in online and mobile banking coupled with the back-office processes to support this.

 Telecom and travel are in the fashionista space due to the fact that while they have launched important technology-based features, on average their transformation management intensity is not at the digerati level.